By The CSI Group, The CSI Group

 For B2B brands or those that offer a service rather than a tangible product, testimonials and case studies can go a long way.
 This is especially true when those come in the form of video, as you can see with this testimonial for Marketo from Panasonic.

-In a nutshell, it’s all about letting someone else (other than yourself and your marketing team) acknowledge and share how great your product or service is.
+In a nutshell, social proof is all about letting someone else (other than yourself and your marketing team) acknowledge and share how great your product or service is.
+It’s showing your prospects that others have worked with your company, had good results, and are so pleased with them that they are willing to attest to it in your marketing materials.
+There is no greater badge of trust, and your prospects know it.

 * * *